juiceboxint/breakpoint-events/README.md

 This is not new or innovative, but it is nicely packaged and easy to use.
 There are a few other methods to accomplish essentially the same thing.
 If this doesn't do the trick for you, check out one of these:

- * [Responsive Bootstrap Toolkit](https://github.com/maciej-gurban/responsive-bootstrap-toolkit) - Bases detection on HTML elements, but each breakpoint requires an element to be created on the page that exists only to be watched by the script.
+ * [Responsive Bootstrap Toolkit](https://github.com/maciej-gurban/responsive-bootstrap-toolkit): Bases its detection on HTML elements, but each breakpoint requires an element to be created on the page that exists only to be watched by the script.
 Does not trigger custom events.
- * [Breakpoints.js](https://github.com/xoxco/breakpoints) - Triggers jQuery events, but it uses the detected window width rather than watching an HTML element.
+ * [Breakpoints.js](https://github.com/xoxco/breakpoints): Triggers jQuery events, but it uses the detected window width rather than watching an HTML element.
- * [jQuery Screen Events](https://github.com/lunsdorf/jquery-screen-events) - Full-featured and well-structured, but again, it detects based on window width rather than HTML element.
+ * [jQuery Screen Events](https://github.com/lunsdorf/jquery-screen-events): Full-featured and well-structured, but again, it detects based on window width rather than HTML element.
- * [Importing CSS Breakpoints Into JavaScript](https://www.lullabot.com/articles/importing-css-breakpoints-into-javascript) - with this method, you use CSS to conditionally insert a `content` value in the `:before` pseudo-element of the `body` based on the current media query, and then use jQuery to retrieve that value.
+ * [Importing CSS Breakpoints Into JavaScript](https://www.lullabot.com/articles/importing-css-breakpoints-into-javascript): With this method, you use CSS to conditionally insert a `content` value in the `:before` pseudo-element of the `body` based on the current media query, and then use jQuery to retrieve that value.
 It has the advantage of allowing you to use keywords for the breakpoints without creating new elements on the page, but it's not as neatly packaged as a library and it requires some setup outside the script.
 Very interesting approach though.